Tokelo Rantie

-Tokelo Anthony Rantie (born 8 September 1990) is a South African professional soccer player who plays as a striker for the South Africa national team.
+Tokelo Anthony Rantie (born 8 September 1990) is a former South African professional soccer player who played as a striker for the South Africa national team.

 Club career

 Early career

 Born in Parys, Free State, Rantie started his career in different academies, most notably the Stars of Africa Academy in his native South Africa.
 Gabestar was his mentor.
 He proceeded to move to Ferroviário de Beira in 2010 and later CD Maxaquene in neighbouring Mozambique.
 In 2011, he moved to Swedish Division 2 side IFK Hässleholm on a loan deal from Stars of Africa Academy as part of their co-operation to bring South African players to Sweden.

 Orlando Pirates

 As Rantie had scored 10 goals in 12 games after half of the season he was loaned out to Orlando Pirates in the Premier Soccer League for the 2011–2012 season.
 He scored 7 chips in 20 games for the pirates.
 The club tried to convince Stars of Africa Academy to complete a full transfer but failed after the club's demands had been too high.